kgullikson88/blog/content/2015-07-06-ClimateChange.md

  - An exponential growth model given by $\Delta T = \Delta T_0 + e^{f(t-t_0)}$ with parameters $\theta_{M3} = \Delta T_0, f, t_0$
  - An exponential growth model with a stopping time at which $\Delta T$ becomes constant.
 It has parameters $\theta_{M4} = \Delta T_0, f, t_0, t_{stop}$

 The evidence calculation is very computationally difficult for most algorithms, but I will be using the [MultiNest algorithm](http://arxiv.org/abs/0809.3437) that is designed specifically for bayesian evidence calculation.
 There is a nice Python wrapper to the algorithm [here](https://github.com/JohannesBuchner/PyMultiNest).
 For any interested parties, I have a [wrapper](https://github.com/kgullikson88/General/blob/a0803368154b18e4e051e35b77b1a2eb41e51dc1/Fitters.py#L947) to *that* that makes this whole model comparison thing easier and a bit more "pythonic".
-I did all of this analysis in a ipython notebook [here](https://github.com/kgullikson88/Ipython_Notebooks/blob/master/Climate_Data_multinest.ipynb).
+I did all of this analysis in a ipython notebook [here](https://github.com/kgullikson88/Ipython_Notebooks/blob/master/Climate_Data_multinest.ipynb), and you can see how I use my wrapper there.

 # The Fits and Bayesian Evidence
 Here is a visual representation of the four fits.
 The data is in blue, and I have removed the uncertainties for clarity.
 Check back above to remind yourself how big the errors are though!
 The red lines are 100 samples from the posterior probability function.
 Remember, the posterior probability function gives us what parameters are most compatible with the data so the spread in red lines tells you something about the range of reasonable parameters.